kaust-rccl/Dist-DL-training/deepspeed/README.md

   trading off compute time.
 - `push_to_hub`:`False`    Disables automatic pushing of the model and logs to the Hugging Face Hub.
 Set to True if you want to share your model publicly or privately.
+- `deepspeed`:Provided via `--deepspeed` CLI flag; enables DeepSpeed config loading at runtime.

 ### Training

-The [train.py]() script fine-tunes a causal language model (e.g., BLOOM) using Hugging Face's Trainer API.
+The [train.py](scripts/train.py) script fine-tunes a causal language model (e.g., BLOOM) using Hugging Face's Trainer API.

 **Hugging Face Trainer:**